14 Important Questions to Ask About Matching Gifts

 Many companies donate more than just money to nonprofits.
 Some also provide in-kind donations, which means goods or services.
 To give you an example, a company might donate computers, consulting services, or even food to organizations.

-In-kind donations are an awesome way to benefit nonprofits and give companies a sense of pride in helping a worthy cause.
+In-kind donations not only benefit nonprofits, but they also give companies a sense of pride in helping a worthy cause.

-14. This is great to know!
-Where can I learn more?
+14. Where can I learn more about matching gifts?

-If you’re looking for additional information about matching gifts, we’ve handpicked some helpful resources below:
+If you need some additional information about matching gifts before you get started with them, we’ve compiled some helpful resources below: